diegovillatoromx/flink-kinesis-streaming-pipeline/README.md

 ![diagram](https://github.com/diegovillatoromx/flink-kinesis-streaming-pipeline/blob/main/images/flink_kinesis.png)

 ### Steps in Raw-Layer

-- Begin by creating an S3 bucket.
+1. Create an S3 bucket.
-- Establish a Data Stream named 'us-accidents-data-stream-1.'
+2. Upload the RAW data file to S3.
-- Upload the RAW data file to the S3 bucket.
+3. Create a Data Stream named `us-accidents-data-stream-1`.
-- Configure a Cloud9 environment and execute the simulation code, which involves:
+4. Setup a Cloud9 environment and run the simulation Code:
-  - Reading the file from the S3 bucket.
+   - Read the file from S3.
-  - Converting each row into JSON format.
+   - Convert each row to JSON.
-  - Typecasting strings into Datetime objects.
+   - Typecast strings to Datetime objects.
-  - Adding a Transaction Timestamp (Txn_Timestamp).
+   - Add a Transaction Timestamp (`Txn_Timestamp`).
-  - Sending each data point to the 'us-accidents-data-stream-1.'
+   - Push each data point to `us-accidents-data-stream-1`.
- - Once the Analytical and Real-time Layers have been implemented, archive the Raw data to S3 as part of the Single Source of Truth (SSOT) process.
+5. After implementing the Analytical and Real-time Layer, archive the Raw data to S3 as part of the Single Source of Truth (SSOT) process.

 ![raw_layer](https://github.com/diegovillatoromx/flink-kinesis-streaming-pipeline/blob/main/images/raw_layer.png)